-For your website to be accessible by internet visitors, you need to “host” it on a server that will “broadcast” your site to the public.
-Unless you have your own physical servers from which you can do this hosting, you need to choose a web hosting company.
-Fortunately, there are many good choices to pick from and almost all of them provide easy-to-use tools for putting your website online.
+For your website to be accessible by internet visitors, you need to host it on a server.
+Unless you have your own servers from which you can host, you need to choose a web hosting company.
+Fortunately, there are many good choices, and almost all of them provide easy-to-use tools for putting your website online.

-Note: if you have already chosen to host your site on WordPress.com, then you already have a host.
-Those who have not will need to make a decision between different hosting companies.
-Many web hosts provide easy-to-use WordPress hosting, making it easy to deploy your site onto a web server.
-Read here to learn more about how to host a website.
+Note: If you have already chosen to host your site on WordPress.com, you have a host.
+Those who have not will need to decide between different hosting companies.
+Here are leading web hosting providers to choose from:

-Before you start to install WordPress, you will need to have a local server set up with PHP ― the programming language that WordPress runs in ― and MySQL or MariaDB.
+Before installing WordPress, you will need to have a local server set up with PHP ― the programming language that WordPress runs in ― and MySQL or MariaDB.
 If you don’t have this already, we recommend using XAMPP for local development.
-It’s simple to download and install and runs in Windows, Linux, and Macintosh.
+It’s simple to download and install and runs on Windows, Linux, and Macintosh.

-You will be prompted to follow installation instructions as shown below:
+You will be prompted to follow the installation instructions below:

-Follow the instructions on the next page to create a site name, username, and enter your email address.
+Follow the instructions on the next page to create a site name and username, and enter your email address.

 If you need to install WordPress on your web server, you can follow the same steps on the server.
-Note, many hosts have their own installers, making the process easy.
-If you prefer to work locally after you have built your initial site, you can use file transfer protocol (FTP) to move the files into the desired directory, create a database, enter the credentials, and install.
+Many hosts have installers, making the process easy.
+Suppose you prefer to work locally after you have built your initial site.
+In that case, you can use file transfer protocol (FTP) to move the files into the desired directory, create a database, enter the credentials, and install.

 It’s that simple ― your site should be installed now.

-Note: you may find it easier to work directly online on your web host, so you do not need to worry about updating the database manually.
-WordPress comes with a set of safety mechanisms to only publicly publish information you choose.
+Note: you may find it easier to work directly online on your web host, so you do not need to manually update the database.
+WordPress comes with a set of safety mechanisms to only publicly publish the information you choose.
 Your choice will vary based on your expertise.

-Through the use of “themes,” you can install and update the look of your site quickly.
-WordPress comes with several free themes, and you can purchase additional themes from the WordPress store where artists, web designers, and developers have created templates that will work for almost any option you choose.
+Once installed, you’ll need to select a WordPress theme, which can quickly update the look of your site.
+WordPress comes with several free themes, and you can purchase additional themes from the WordPress store, where artists, web designers, and developers have created templates that will work for almost any option you choose.
 You can access themes from the “Appearance” link on the left-hand side of your menu in the administration console.

-Choosing a theme can be a time-consuming and overwhelming process, especially since there are so many options available.
+Choosing a theme can be time-consuming and overwhelming, especially since so many options are available.
 Before you choose a theme, keep the following in mind:

 - Know what features you need to have, so create a list beforehand

-- Make sure it is “responsive”; in other words, you want your site to be able to appear clean and readable to mobile users; additionally, responsive sites will adapt to the screen size of the user
+- Make sure will appear clean and readable to mobile users; additionally, responsive sites will adapt to the screen size of the user

-Of course, the most important part of your site is the actual content you provide.
-No matter how pretty or cool your site looks, if there’s nothing there to engage a user, they won’t stay long.
+The most important part of your site is the content you provide.
+No matter how pretty or cool your site looks, if there’s nothing to engage a user, they won’t stay long.
 Adding content in WordPress is handled by entering data into several prebuilt forms.
 This is one of the advantages of using this platform.
-Much of the back end of managing and creating a website is handled for you automatically.
+The back end of managing and creating a website is handled for you automatically.
 The process for maintaining your content is simple.

 WordPress sites enable you to create different pages.
 There are a standard set of pages that most users of sites expect to find so it’s wise to create these.
 These include: